kdeng-gzcn/spatial-reasoning-of-LMs/README.md

 # Evaluation of Spatial Reasoning
+## Action Item Sync
+### Result
+result folder structure
+> C1: task -- dataset -- model -- strategy -- split

+> C2: task -- split -- dataset -- model -- angle

+- [ ] comparison of with/without trap option

+- [ ] models: phi3.5, qwen2.5, gpt, sonnet, SIFT, LoFTR

+- [ ] ablation study

+### figures and tables

+- [ ] dataset example

+- [ ] table of experiments

+- [ ] figs for visualization

 ## Rebuild
 ### Config
-- [ ] use yacs for all config
+- [x] use yacs for all config
-- [ ] specify how many nodes should i make? what is the structure of the nodes?
+- [x] specify how many nodes should i make? what is the structure of the nodes?
 ### Dataset
 - [ ] metadata, translate one into image path, otherwise, i will keep using hard-code prefix for result dataframe